valentinbinotto/id-valentin-contributingtxt/draft-valentinbinotto-valentinbinotto-contributingtxt.md

 ---
-title: "contributing.txt -  a simple way to provide informations for contributors"
+title: "a simple way to provide informations for contributors"
 abbrev: "contributing.txt"
 category: info